 The July Google Chrome Update

 Google has been pushing website admins and owners into implementing secure connection technology for some time now.
 Applying a security certificate helped websites with their SEO, and websites had their secure version brought up by default when accessed through Google.
 But in July, Google is making an additional step in the fight for making you make the internet safer.

-As of the July Google Chrome update, the browser will explicitly state in the address bar that a website is not secure if it doesn’t have the capabilities to establish a secure connection.
+As of the July Google Chrome update, the browser will explicitly state in the address bar.
+A website is not secure if it doesn’t have the capabilities to establish a secure connection.
 For your business website, the implications of the new feature are grave.
 If you have an online store, for example, having a “not secure” sign appear above your website can drastically reduce the trust your potential customers have in your business.
-And it doesn’t matter too much if you don’t have an online store — any type of business can be affected, especially the website that require users to leave some kind of personal data.
+Any type of business can be affected, especially the website that require users to leave some kind of personal data.

 How to Fix the Issue